 Sometimes they’re a Chosen One protagonist that simply just fails in the end.
 Whether by peer pressure, manipulation, their own decisions, or lack of ability, they just can’t get the job done, or do the absolute worst thing possible for that situation… in a way that completely ruins their journey and the plot.
 (Hello, paging Jon Snow on aisle one!)
 Sometimes this isn’t even a bad thing!
 You could have a Disaster Chosen One who starts off as the antagonist, casts off their “Destiny” and chooses to do good instead (Zuko from Avatar: The Last Airbender, Lena Luthor from Supergirl).

 Now, this archetype doesn’t always end in tragedy.
 When coupled as the secondary trait of the Glorious Dumbass, we often see characters who would be overlooked or underappreciated initially fail at their tasks, but then learn and grow into their roles, gaining grudging respect from their peers along the way.
 Since the Glorious Dumbass archetype is their primary trait, their failures are sometimes humorous, often emotional, and leave us rooting for them to get back up again.

 Or maybe they have a strong Dutiful Princess streak, and their ultimate calling to do the right thing steers them off their disaster path and to the light.

-But sometimes a Disaster Chosen One is just Jon Snow, a Disaster Chosen One with a secondary archetype of Dutiful Prince that leads him to make terrible choices out of people he trusts telling him is a warped duty.
+But sometimes a Disaster Chosen One is just Jon Snow, a Disaster Chosen One with a secondary archetype of Dutiful Princess that leads him to make terrible choices out of what people he trusts are telling him is his warped duty.

 We will have new character analysis pieces out periodically utilizing these new archetypes, as well as continuing to explore the fluidity of primary and secondary traits these archetypes bring with them, as well as more pieces on Dutiful Princesses as well.